Click Agent for Salesforce for version 11.0 release notes.

 Improved Answering Machine Messaging

 The LAYDOWN action is similar to PLAYAMD but is a simpler option for an agentless script.
-It provides improved answering machine detection and allows users to accurately deliver their intended message on an answering machine when governed from a script.
-Availability of this action is currently planned for later in the Spring 2019 release cycle.
+It provides improved answering machine detection and optionally allows users to accurately deliver their intended message on an answering machine when governed from a script.

 Improvements to System Performance